Skip to content

 Deployment Client

-Satori provides a python3 deployment script that uses Helm 3 to deploy the Satori CH DAC on the Kubernetes cluster.
+Satori provides a Helm 3 command to deploy the Satori CH DAC on the Kubernetes cluster.

 Perform the following steps to extract and deploy the Satori DAC upgrade

-1. Login to the Satori CH Management Console at Satori Cyber Application.
+1. Login to the Satori management console at Satori Management Console.

-2. Go to Settings, Data Access Controllers and select the target DAC.
-Contact Support if you need to create a new DAC.
+2. Go to Settings, Data Access Controllers and select the DAC to deploy to.
+Please contact Support if a new DAC needs to be created.

 Upgrading Satori CH DAC